Career Redesign - Case Studies

 Professionals in their 40s, 50s and 60s who’ve deliberately designed their next decade to have much more joy than their last.

-Warning: These case studies are not for the TikTok nation (with their <10 second attention spans.)
+Warning: These case studies are not TikTok ‘before and after’ transformations.

-They are more detailed stories of midlife career design for anyone trying to understand what it’s like to work with me.
+They are in-depth stories of midlife work-life redesign for anyone trying to understand what it’s like to work with me.

-You’ll get behind-the-scenes insights on the starting points, the sticking points and the high-points.
+You’ll get behind-the-scenes insights on the starting points and sticking points alongside the bumps and breakthroughs.

 Iona, mid-40s.
 (Speedy Sherpa 1-2-1 Programme)